Cat & Dog Allergies

 Cat & Dog Allergies & Ear Infections

 Allergy-induced ear infections are recurring and painful conditions that affect many pets.
-Food and environmental allergies are the most common causes of allergic otitis.
+Food and environmental allergies are the most common causes of allergic otitis in pets.

 Allergy-induced ear infections occur when the allergies cause the skin barrier to break down and the wax production in the ear canal increases.
 When this happens the yeast and bacteria that live on your pet's skin will thrive and overproduce and provide the ideal environment for more serious strains of bacteria to live on the skin as well.
 This will result in symptoms such as increased inflammation, pain, and discharge from the ear.

-Thankfully, relief is possible for your beloved companion with proper diagnosis and treatment from your vet in the form of a specialized diet or allergy medications.
+Thankfully, relief is possible for your beloved companion with proper testing, diagnosis, and treatment from your vet in the form of a specialized diet or allergy medications.
 We will work with you to help you manage your pet's chronic ear conditions and help them feel better.

 Multiple types of allergies can affect your pet causing an allergic reaction, such as: